Walkthrough: Localizing a Hybrid Application

 In Solution Explorer, right-click Form1.cs and click View Code to open it in the Code Editor.

-Copy the following code into the Form1 constructor, preceding the call to InitializeComponent.
+Copy the following code into the

 In Solution Explorer, right-click LocalizingWpfInWf and click Unload Project.